-Many ring lights can be used on multiple devices, and you'll find the standout models in our best ring lights guide — but here we're concentrating on the best ring lights for phones.
+Lots of ring lights are designed to work on multiple devices, including cameras (we’ve covered these in our best ring lights guide).
+This guide, however, focuses solely on the best ring lights for phones.

 What are the best ring lights for phones?